libraab/NetPractice/README.md

 Ok this level is the most tricky one.
 Let's try to achieve a goal at a time.

 Goal (1) --> First goal: meson needs to communicate with ion.
-- Clear all the sections that you can clear.
+- Start on clean sheet; clear all the sections.
 - B1 (ion) & A1 (meson) & R11 are in the same network.
 Give them the same mask as R11.
 - Give to B1 & A1 & R11 the following IP (20.0.0.1 & 20.0.0.2 & 20.0.0.3).
 - Put "default" in the left sections of ion & meson's routes.